 How to report a bad property management company?

 If you have a legitimate complaint against a property management company, here are the steps you should take in this order.

 - Talk to the broker of the property management company and try to resolve the situation.

 - Mail a notice documenting your issue and ask for a resolution.
 Let them know that if the problem is not resolved, you will be contacting the licensing authority and possibly filing a lawsuit (if the problem warrants it).

 - File a complaint with the licensing authority in your state.
 If the property management company owes you money, the regulators have a recovery fund that can make up for your losses.

 Where to file a complaint against a property management company?

-You can complaint to the licensing authorities below if your property manager is not accounting for money held in trust accounts.
-Disputes based on the Property Management Agreement probably will not be investigated, small claims court is better option for solving disputes based on the contract with your property management company.
+You can complain to the licensing authorities below if your property manager is not accounting for money held in trust accounts.
+Disputes based on the Property Management Agreement probably will not be investigated, small claims court is a better option for solving disputes based on the contract with your property management company.

 Alabama Real Estate Commission